bapti/winchester/README.md

 Coming Soon
 -----------
-- Configure body contents to work with dynamic ranges to allow testing of POST endpoints where created resources contain one or more unique identifiers specified in the request body
-- Configure how many soak tests to run in parallel
+- Configure how many instances of AutoCannon will be fired in parallel
 - Ability to switch statsd output off
 - Improved local output